clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 -------------

 You need to run a Keystone service.
-General documentation on setting up Keystone services can be found at the `Openstack developer`_ website.
+General documentation on setting up Keystone services can be found at the `OpenStack* developer`_ website.
 We need a few configuration points, eg::

   $ openstack service create --name ciao compute